top of page

 of Sarawak, Malaysian Borneo.
 Indonesia and the Malay World, 46(135), 218-234.

-A welcome dance 'hivan doh' by Urai Wan (Hinan Supang)
+A welcome dance 'hivan sin' by Urai Wan (Hinan Supang)

-The Kayan dance, hivan doh, performed here by Urai Wan, is the Kayan traditional dance generally performed to welcome visitors to the longhouse.
+The Kayan dance, hivan doh or hivan sin, performed here by Urai Wan, is the Kayan traditional dance generally performed to welcome visitors to the longhouse.
 Performances of similar dance, including Kayan oral tradition, tekna and other traditional practices of the Kayan can be found in the website.

 Anih hivan doh kurin tam Kayan.
-Aleng nyivan anih iha nah Urai Wan (Hinan Supang) men Long Panai.
-Hivan anih, dahin hivan-hivan tam ha beh awi hivan lake' dahin hivan joh men daha doh jadi lim kah en tam na tengu tam ala hake' ne' ha uma aru tam.
-Tei nah lebo ha tilung-tilung alem inih ja si belajen marung Kayan dahin adet Kayan.
+Aleng nyivan anih iha' nah Urai Wan (Hinan Supang) men Long Panai.
+Hivan anih, dahin hivan-hivan tam ha' beh awi hivan lake' dahin hivan joh men daha' doh jadi lim kah en tam na tengu tam ala hake' ney ha' uma aru tam.
+Tey nah lebo ha' tilung-tilung alem inih ja si belajen marung Kayan dahin adet Kayan.

 bottom of page